Dream of:21 February 1984 "A Contemptive Fellow"

 I was expecting Woods to be coming into the office today and I thought when he arrived I would like to talk with him about my working on the second phase.

-I was expecting Woods to go to Terrell's office so I walked down the hall to Terrell's office.
+I was expecting Woods to go to the office of Jim Terrell (a Waco attorney), so I walked down the hall to Terrell's office.
 Someone came out just as I reached his door and I asked him if Terrell was inside.
 He said Terrell was in, and I went in.

 Dawson said, "Well, you are a contemptive fellow."